YOUR FIRST GAME

 NEW PLAYER ORIENTATION

 As returning players start game, first time players will be taken aside and have a second, more in depth (out of character) briefing that will bring you up to speed on what Lands of Exile is like.
 You will have time to ask as many questions about the game and rules as you wish.
+Orientation typically takes 60-90 minutes, so please make sure you've eaten beforehand.
 After the briefing, you will get escorted to the game-on location and will all enter the game together, as if you just arrived on an refugee ship, escaping the dragon fire in the burned lands.

 There is no official game off call, and gameplay runs non-stop until early Sunday morning.
 Plot typically shuts down around 2-3 am, but players are welcome to continue roleplaying until they fall asleep or the sun rises.

 Sunday morning is clean up day, and every attendee is expected to chip in to clean their cabin and sleeping area.
 You are always welcome to do more (there are many different tasks to do!), and doing so will earn you Feather Points.
 Please see a team member at the game to make sure you get Feather Points for any extra work!